USNS Watkins

 USNS Watkins (T-AKR-315) is one of Military Sealift Command's nineteen Large, Medium-Speed Roll-on/Roll-off Ships and is part of the 33 ships in the Prepositioning Program.
 She is a Watson-class vehicle cargo ship.

 She was named for Master Sergeant Travis E. Watkins, a Medal of Honor recipient.

 Laid down on 24 August 1999 and launched on 28 July 2000, Watkins was put into service in the Pacific Ocean on 2 March 2001.

 According to The Guardian the human rights group Reprieve identified the Watkins and sixteen other USN vessels as having held "ghost prisoners" in clandestine extrajudicial detention.

+The Navy announced it would transfer the USNS Watkins on 1 July 2026 to the US Maritime Administration.